 Water

-If you suspect power might go out, you will want to have lots of water on hand.
-Immediately fill your bathtubs and your sinks and flush your toilets.
-However, this alone isn’t enough to have an adequate household water supply in the case of an emergency.
+If you suspect the power might go out, you will want to have lots of water on hand.
+Immediately fill your bathtubs and sinks, and flush your toilets.
+However, this alone isn’t enough to have an adequate household water supply in the event of an emergency.

 And of course, it’s always a good idea to keep a case or two of bottled water on hand.